sotiris-chrysanthou/LACrimes/README.md

 ## 🛠️ **SQL Queries**

-### **Query 1**: Find the total number of reports per “Crm Cd” that occurred within a specified time range and sort them in descending order
+### **Query1**: Find the total number of reports per “Crm Cd” that occurred within a specified time range and sort them in descending order
 ```sql
 SELECT
     crm.code AS CrmCd,